pentandra/spec/README.md

 # Specifications

+The specifications, vocabularies, ontologies, and examples in this repository are designed to enrich our abilities to share knowledge, opinion, and experience in our collective quest for greater light and understanding.

 > — Everything written symbols can say has already passed by.
 They are like
 > tracks left by animals.
 That is why the masters of meditation refuse to
 > accept that writings are final.
 The aim is to reach true being by means of